SophiaKatsaki/GraphQL-Server/README.md

 # GraphQL-Server
 ## Coding School Project 3:

-Implementation of a simple GraphQL Server of a University/ Programming Language used: Javascript
+Implementation of a simple GraphQL Server of a University\
+Programming Language used: Javascript
 Program Used: Visual Studio Code
 Programs Required: node.js